dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/sl-faqs.md

 <expandable alt_header="What integrations are supported today?">

-There are a number of data applications have integrations with the dbt Semantic Layer, including Tableau, Google Sheets, Hex, and Mode, among others.
+There are a number of data applications that have integrations with the dbt Semantic Layer, including Tableau, Google Sheets, Hex, and Mode, among others.

 Refer to [Available integrations](/docs/use-dbt-semantic-layer/avail-sl-integrations) for more information.